-The current en-route IFPs which are dependent on DTY DVOR as an essential navaid are associated with Birmingham, East Midlands, Luton and Stansted airports.
-There is 1 en-route hold dependent on DTY DVOR.
-There are also three additional IFPs which, although not dependent on DTY, do feature on charts; these are associated with Birmingham airport.
-These are summarised in Table 1 below and the relevant charts can be found in the Stage 2 Gateway document (Ref 3).
+The current en-route IFPs which are dependent on the DET or LAM DVOR as an essential navaid are associated with Heathrow, Luton and Stansted airports.
+These are summarised in Table 1 below and the relevant charts can be found in the Stage 2 Gateway document ^(Ref 3).